kareemikassab7/Smart_Lighting_System/README.md

 ## 1. Background and Motivation

 ### Problem to Solve(need):
 We live in a time where energy is needed for almost everything in the current lifestyle; however, such energy is not free; thus, it must be used wisely and saved whenever possible.
+Furthermore, there is a convenience need that is fulfilled in smart housing systems, lighting included. a smart lighting system is needed to provide more convenience to users to turn lights on and off

+### Motivation
 Smart home lighting systems help solve such problems and save power/electricity through automatic control, scheduled control, and monitoring consumption.
 Our project is a smart lighting system that satisfies the convenience need to users (its easier to power lights on and off via remote control) in addition to energy saving and consumption monitoring needs.

 ### Overview:
 a smart lighting system will be needed in all of the future's smart homes.
 The system will have a set of features to maximize user control.
 The system should utilize multiple sensors to turn lights on and off based on people's presence in the room to save energy when people go out; Also, it should utilize a light sensor to turnoff/dim lights when there is natural light.
 Users should be able to set schedule to have lights automatically turned on at certain times of the day. for more convenience, users should be able to turn on/off the lights when they clap in the room (mode should be turned on and off)(luxury feature). based on power and usage time, the system will be calculating power consumption and sending this data to the user.

-## 2. Background and Motivation
+## 2. Requirements and Features
+### User Requirements
+- users should be able to turn lights on and off without reaching out to wall switches
+- users should be able to control lights through their voice
+- users should be able to control lights through their phone
+- users should be able to set lighting schedules from their phone
+- users should be able to set autmatic lighting when it gets dark
+- users should be able to monitor their consumption
+-
 ### Proposed Features:
 * Light on clap
+* Light on voice command
+* control intencity via voice command
 * Light on motion
 * Light on time
 * Turnoff/Dim light on natural light